wihi-labs/WHIP/0014-dual-token.md

 Mathematically, the three models are equivalent from a cash flow perspective because value is generally equal to the difference in discounted cash flows into and out of the economy and this is invariant across any value storage scheme.

 Although burn-and-mint is popular in the DePIN space, the most flexible mechanism that serves the long-term interests of WiHi is the middle option.
 In both remaining models, value is dissipated to token holders without giving the chance to the DAO to decide how it may deploy capital.
-Since weather and climate are long-term endeavors, it stands to reason that it would be of benefit to the community that WiHi hold on to as much revenue as the community might allow.
+Since weather and climate are long-term endeavors, it stands to reason that it would be of benefit to the community that WiHi save as much revenue as the community might allow.
 The DAO may allow for a small amount of burn in order to keep token holders happy, but this should not be overly large; a full burn would be akin to a stock dividend disbursing all revenue for that month.

+In addition to ownership of treasury funds, ownership of \$WNT may represents voting rights.
+However, the initiation of releasing funds from the treasury should not be directly linked to the token.
+Instead, we recommend that the release be initiated by the governance committe or an appointed commission.
+Furthermore, to prevent self-dealing, the release should be subject to approval by DAO vote.
+This is similar to how budgets are approved in democracies.

+To ensure that \$WNT represents ownership of non-\$WNT treasury funds, when \$WNT is swapped for these funds, the \$WNT should be burned; otherwise, this \$WNT would, upon swap, represent ownership of the non-swapped remainder of treasury funds.

 With a treasury, the DAO is able to direct the flow of funds to different stakeholders.
 An important segment of stakeholders is comprised of the supporter base.
 Here, the DAO should direct funds to a treasury that is meant to reward supporters.
 However, in the initial stages, WiHi is not able to adequately reward supporters due to lack of revenue, nor is it clear how much they should be rewarded, so the proposal envisions that the market should decide the amount.

 Therefore, we may introduce a supporter economy token and call it \$WIHI.
 The name is meant to associate the function of the token with cooperative  and open participation in WiHi.
 This token, unlike \$WNT, while representing a share of a supporters' treasury, is not associated with governance of WiHi.
 Its main purpose is to adequately reward the supporter base and the goal would be to reach an equilibrium wherein the \$WNT coming into the supporter treasury is fully balanced by the outgoing \$WIHI at the current market rate.
 To determine the amount of \$WNT granted to the supporter treasury, we envision a process of negotiation within the DAO, wherein an agreement is reached between supporters and the rest of the DAO.
-How this should be implemented is outside the scope of this proposal.
+How agreement should be reached is outside the scope of this proposal.

+The rationale behind both funding the supporter treasury with \$WNT only, and only allowing the DAO to fund this treasury is that the supporters must remain aligned with the DAO.
+Allowing funding with other tokens, or even other entities with the same token, will have the unproductive effect of aligning supporters with the source of those tokens.

+Unlike the core treasury, the supporter treasury is open for withdrawal at any time.
+This allows for greater trust between supporters and the rest of the DAO, i.e., there is no way for access to these tokens to be taken away from supporters.
+Note that it is also not possible for the DAO to remove tokens from the supporter treasury; only supporters may take tokens from the supporter treasury.

 Nevertheless, a complication arises in that some miners may not be willing to participate in a scheme without guaranteed rewards.
 This will become a concern as soon as WiHi is seen as an attractive customer for data providers that are able to charge a significant price for their data.
 To remedy this, the proposal envisions that these providers be rewarded with options that provide a backstop to the token price via a repurchase guarantee.
 Such options can be exercised either by being swapped at the guaranteed repurchase price or by being converted to \$WIHI, after which the repurchase guarantee would immediately expire.
 Moreover, these options should be time-limited in order to allow WiHi to monitor its outstanding liabilities more effectively.